 - Education (Chapter)

 The election of the new PC Provincial government has brought about significant policy changes that impact the green building industry in Ontario.
-These reflect a fundamentally different vision of how industry and government should work together to tackle important challenges like climate change, energy costs and environmental protection, while stimulating jobs and investment.
+These reflect a different vision of how industry and government should work together to tackle important challenges like climate change, affordability and environmental protection while stimulating jobs and investment.

-This breakfast session will help clarify the priorities of the new government, examine changes to the policy and program landscape and hear from different industry leaders on how they are adjusting their goals and strategies.
+This breakfast session will help clarify the priorities of the new government, examine changes to the policy and program landscape and hear how industry is adjusting their goals and strategy.

 Jeff Ranson - Regional Director, CaGBC Greater Toronto Chapter (Moderator)